Relationship after twins or triplets

 When you are the parent of a small baby, you learn pretty quickly that you have less time for your partner than you did before.
 In general, you have less time for everything.
 When you are parenting twins or multiple babies there seems to be even less.

-Twins are incredibly special and a blessing, no doubt, but with great blessings comes great responsibility (I stole that line from Spiderman).
+Multiples are incredibly special and a blessing, no doubt, but with great blessings comes great responsibility (I stole that line from Spiderman).

 The effort that goes into caring for one newborn is huge, and vastly different to anything either parent has experienced before.
 Then you double that with twins, and in the first twelve months of their young lives, the time commitment and work burden on the parents is simply overwhelming.
 It takes up virtually all of their waking hours (which are about 20 hours a day when you have newborn twins!).